waltergcc/42-Piscine/C07/README.md

 # C 07

+In this project we will learn how to use memory allocation.
+We will also learn how to use functions that are in other files.
+All exercises are commented for a better understanding.

+---

 ### Useful links:
 In this links bellow you can find videos that can help you to better understand some concepts covered in this project.
 <br>